easttennesseecc-star/Q-Top-Dog-IDE/HONEST_COMPETITIVE_ANALYSIS.md

 - Cursor users should expect price increase post-acquisition
 - Not a long-term stable choice for companies

 **Market Reality**: Cursor is the best local option for individual developers.
 But that's a limited market ($500M-1B max).
-Q-IDE targets bigger market (teams).
+Top Dog targets bigger market (teams).

 ---